ericclack/python-pond-quiz/doc/part4.rst

 Great.
 So here's where we are:

-If the user presses a number key, we get the next question number in :code:`n`.
+If the player presses a number key, we get the next question number in :code:`n`.

 We work out what answer they've given and store it in :code:`answer`